brandond/esphome-tuya_pir/README.md

 * `65 04 00 01 00`  - Door sensor first boot (last byte variable; some sort of failed boot counter?)
 * `66 04 00 01 00`  - Motion sensor first boot (last byte variable; some sort of failed boot counter?)

-The `0x00 0x05` type code is used by all sensor event messages and responses.
+The `0x05` command code is used by all sensor event messages and responses.

 ```
 SB1 -> ESP8266: 55 AA 00 05 00 05 65 01 00 01 00 70